-Keep my files Removes apps and setti ngs, but keeps your personal files.
-Remove everything Removes all of your per- sonal files, apps, and settings. a yaa ka your computer.
-This process will take longer, but will be more secure.
+Keep my files Removes apps and setting is, but keeps your personal files.
+Remove everything Removes all of your perso nal files, apps, and settings.

 4. Select Just remove my files if you are keeping your computer.
 This will be quicker, but less secure.
 Files may still be recovered with a file recovery program.